neiraahmedbasic/NeiraQA/bug-reports-cosmetic-cloth-reserved.md

 Desktop, Windows 10, Chrome version 124

 **Preconditions:**
-The user is on a product category page on the Reserved website.
+The user is on a product category page on the cloth website.

 **Steps to Reproduce:**
 1. Scroll to the bottom of the product listing